tjsasser/msds501_computation/day6-testing/README.md

   handle bad input.
 - `test_store_analytics.py` — your starter file. `pytest` and the module are already imported, and one test is already written to show you the pattern.
-- `sample_orders.csv` — a small sample data file, used for testing `load_orders_from_csv`.
+- `sample_orders.csv` — a small sample data file to understand the input data used for `load_orders_from_csv`.

 ## Your task

-Add your own tests to `test_store_analytics.py`, below the example.
-Aim for **8-10 tests** covering genuinely different cases — not eight variations on the same idea.
-Want the stretch goal?
+Come up with your own tests for `store_analytics.py` -- that is the important thing I want you to practice.
+Aim for **5-10 tests** covering genuinely different cases — not eight cases on the same idea.
+Want a stretch goal?
 Push for **15**, and think about *why* a case is worth testing, not just how many you can write.

+Additionally, practice writing these tests in `test_store_analytics.py`, below the example.

 Most of your tests should be unit tests (one function, checked in isolation).
-Trying a test that exercises more than one function working together?
-That's an integration test — one or two of those is a nice stretch, not a requirement.
+Want a stretch goal?
+Try one or two integration tests.
+But it is not a requirement.

 ## Before class

-Run your tests:
+Come to class with your test_store_analytics.py.

+Optionally, run your tests and see if they pass:

 ```
 pytest -v
 ```

-Make sure everything passes.
 No need to commit, push, or submit anything — just keep the file on your laptop.
 Come to class ready to walk us through one or two tests you're proud of.